Key takeaways

 The 2025 fall outlook: What marketers need to know

 Forecasts aren’t just daily updates — they’re profound influencers of mood, mindset, and motivations.
-That’s exactly why staying ahead of consumer behaviors and trends matters so much.
+That’s exactly why staying ahead of consumer behaviors and weather trends matters so much.

 What makes these early forecasts so essential for your marketing strategy?
 For starters, these shifts in temperature, precipitation, and air quality directly influence people’s daily routines and purchase decisions.
 Imagine:

-• Lower humidity levels that intensify allergens — signaling purchases of allergy, cold and flu treatments
+• Lower humidity levels that intensify allergens — signaling purchases of allergy, cold, and flu treatments

 • An early frost that drives key pre-game planning decisions for football fans (hats and hand warmers, anyone?)